FountainExponential/web/README.md

 #### Code blocks
 It's code blocks are fenced by lines with-three \`\`\` back ticks, with optionally the language after the starting triple back ticks, making the code highlight for the specified language.

+Fountain Exponential can be seen as an inverted programming language, as the text is dotted with code instead of code dotted with text.
+In order to handle text in the most ergonomic way text, the dialog, action and descriptions, come first, flow of control, the choices and conditions, second and code, handling things like triggers and variable manipulation,  third.
+Modern programming languages like C# or Python have string interpolation to integrate help adapt the text to the code and something similar happens with Fountain Exponential in that code is integrated in the text means, like menu choices and conditions.

 Adding code blocks and interpreting them as instructions that should be executed when the story passes that point will make it possible to interact with the other game systems.
 As Markdown is highly linked with Html and CSS it is natural to assume that the code should be JavaScript.
 This does not need to be the case as the code can be Java, C#, Python or any other language you desire.
 The choice of language may be influenced by the interpreter you use.
 All programming languages mentioned before, use a similar style of calling functions and checking conditions.
 Limiting the code to those things, will make it programming language agnostic and, more importantly, be easier to read.